sschabel/personal-website-api/README.md

 ## Overview
 Backend API for my personal website UI.
 This is just for learning purposes.

+> [!NOTE]
-This is a work in progress.
+> This is a work in progress.
 Still need to enable HTTPS and make changes to use a different datasource (something other than H2).

 ## Setup